-Madeleine joined the Cockpit team in 2014 and is responsible for managing the New Creative Markets project.
+Madeleine joined the Cockpit team in 2014 and is responsible for managing the London Creative Network programme.
 She also delivers training sessions and provides one-to-one coaching and peer-to-peer support for studio holders.
 Madeleine previously worked for the Crafts Council where she supported over 200 makers on their creative and professional development.
 Prior to this Madeleine was responsible for Crafts Council retail showcase development and exhibition sales and has also worked in jewellery retail and galleries.
 Madeleine has a degree in Jewellery from Middlesex University.

 Beckie is the friendly face of Cockpit Arts Deptford – managing the studios and office facilities and handling the application process.
 An experienced administrator, Beckie has worked in the private, public and voluntary sectors.
 She also does freelance work.

 Adrian is the friendly face of Cockpit Arts Holborn – managing the studios and office facilities and handling the application process.
 He is a practicing artist, the co-founder of successful contemporary art website Artvehicle, and a regular lecturer at Central Saint Martins.